 One of the main concerns that parenthood may bring is to keep a tab on whether your kids are growing properly or not.
-Growth depends on many factors and your kid may not have the same growth pattern as the peers or even sometimes the siblings.
+Growth depends on many factors, and your kid may not have the same growth pattern as his peers or even sometimes siblings.

-Signs such as sudden endless hunger, gain in weight or simply a few inches to the height may be more than just regular signs.
+Signs such as sudden endless hunger, weight gain, or a few inches increase in height may be more than just regular signs.
 Such signs generally indicate that your kid is going through a sudden growth spurt and that it’s perfectly normal!

 How Do Kids Grow?